BBSRC is not responsible for the content of external websites

 NuFill (Moredun Research Institute) has developed a revolutionary technology to repair the damage caused by dental caries using technology based upon the harvest of progenitor cells from the decayed tooth.

 Aptinostics (Imperial College London) develops consumer-focused point of care diagnostics based on an innovative, patented technology platform using aptamers for accurate and simultaneous detection of multiple biomarkers.
-Its first product is a home test kit for curable sexually-transmitted infections (STIs): Chlamydia, Gonorrhea and Trichomoniasis.
+Its first product is a home test kit for curable sexually-transmitted infections (STIs): Chlamydia, Gonorrhoea and Trichomoniasis.

 CereAll (Institute for Animal Health) proposed a new strain of wheat that is not only completely safe for coeliac disease and gluten intolerance but also can be used in the same way as any other bread wheat, so offers a direct replacement sufferers’ diets.